-Where can you spot them?
-It might be hard to spot them, but you can hear them every night!
+It might be hard to spot whistling frogs, but it isn’t difficult to hear them!
 They are active at night and may be spotted hunting on walls or window panes.
 During the day they can be found in cool, shady spots, like under mossy rocks.